ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ## Competition learnings

 One of the key goals of the competition was to identify the most useful data sources and methods for cyanobacteria estimation in inland lakes and waterways.
-Given the absense of sensors that can spectrophotometrically measure chlorophyll on Sentinel-2, it was unclear how successful machine learning methods would be using primarily red, green, and blue visual bands.
+Given the absence of sensors that can spectrophotometrically measure chlorophyll on Sentinel-2, it was unclear how successful machine learning methods would be using primarily red, green, and blue visual bands.

 Below is a summary of which datasets were used by winners.
 We found that all winners used Level-2 satellite imagery instead of Level-1, as it includes atmospheric correction.
-Sentinel-2 data proved to be higher value than Landsat, which was unsurpring given the small size of water bodies and the coarse resolution of Landsat.
+Sentinel-2 data proved to be higher value than Landsat, which was unsurprising given the small size of water bodies and the coarse resolution of Landsat.

 :::{figure} ttb_winner_sources.png
 :label: fig:ttb_winner_sources